 Entering the Essay Competition

-The judges will be looking for evidence of originality of thought and high academic and literary quality.
-Essays must focus on the production or reception of the art, architecture or visual culture of the Hispanic world, defined in the broadest possible terms.
+The judges will be looking for evidence of originality of thought and high academic quality.
+Submissions must focus on the production or reception of the art, architecture or visual culture of the Hispanic world, defined in the broadest possible terms.
+Alternative contributions in the form of photo or video essays will also be considered, provided that they demonstrate originality, high academic quality and high production standards.

 As a permanent reminder of the winner’s achievement, an essay medal is awarded, together with a cash prize of £400.
 The winning essay will be considered for publication in the annual visual arts issue of Hispanic Research Journal.
-The runner-up may be awarded the ARTES commendation certificate, together with a prize of £100, and an essay so commended may also be considered for publication in Hispanic Research Journal.
+The runner-up receives a prize of £100, and an essay so commended may also be considered for publication in Hispanic Research Journal.
 Both prize-winners also receive a year’s free membership to ARTES.

-Essays are submitted by 31st January each year, and are read by the Essay Medal Committee, appointed by ARTES.
+Essays are submitted by 1 March each year, and are read by the Essay Medal Committee, appointed by ARTES.
 The decision of the Committee shall be final.
-Presentation of the medal is usually made at a special ceremony in London in July the same year, and the result is announced on the ARTES website.
+Presentation of the medal is usually made at a special ceremony in London in Summer of the same year, and the result is announced on the ARTES website.

 2017: David Cambronero, a MA student at The Courtauld, for ‘Lighting the Great Mosque of Cordoba in the Caliphal Period’.